awsdocs/aws-java-developer-guide-v2/doc_source/examples-pagination.rst

     :keywords: Pagination, AWS SDK for Java 2.0, S3 code examples

 Many AWS operations return paginated results when the response object is too large to return in a single response.
-In |sdk-java|_ 1.0, the response contained a token you had to use to retrieve the next page of results.
+In the |sdk-java|_ 1.0, the response contained a token you had to use to retrieve the next page of results.
 With the |sdk-java|_ 2.0, multiple service calls to get the next page of results are made for you automatically.
 You only have to code what to do with the results.